Louie222/Project_2/README.md

 Project Status

-We are working on implementing a review feature, where users can use filters to narrow down search based on location, update more restaurants, add favourite restaurant, and view it when they have logged in.
+We are working on implementing a few more feature where, users can filter to narrow down search based on location, choose to see highest reviewed restaurants, update more restaurants, click and add a favourite restaurant to their account.

 Licensed @ MIT